This fall take on a new challenge or simply have a little fun with your camera with 20 creative fall photography ideas!

 8. Maximize the colors during golden hour

 I love shooting at golden hour any time of the year.
 In the fall, the light at this time of day makes the seasonal shades pop even more than usual.
-Consult The Golden Hour Calculator to determine the ideal time to catch golden hour on any particular day of the year.
+Time and Date has a great resource for calculating golden hour on any given day and making the most of the beautiful light while it’s available.

 9. Create a leaf action shot